 - Import the Hiorne Tower pattern into your design software

 - Cut out the pattern – I use my Cricut Maker.
-I show a way to texture and cut with your Cricut machine at the same time
+I used this technique to texture and cut with my Cricut machine at the same time

 - Make the central tower

 Download the Hiorne Tower pattern from A Cottage in the Forest Library.
 It is Design #67.
 Don’t forget to unzip it.
 The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format), as a studio3 file for Silhouette, or as PDF file.
 I now include a 1″ square in with all of my SVG files.
 Scale the pattern so that the square is 1″ to make the building in the size it was designed.
 Of course the wonderful thing about SVG files is that you can easily scale them to make your building whatever size you would like.

 Choose between whether you want a regular back with the light hole at the bottom of the building (this is the option I make below) or if you want to use the Putz Back and Bottom, where the light hole is in the back of the building.

 Import the Hiorne Tower Pattern into Design Software

 As of this blog post, a Cricut Design Space update in 2021 broke the attached score and draw lines.
 You will need to go through the pattern in Design Space and change the score and draw lines to Score and Draw and then attach them to their object.
 I am still designing so that if someday Design Space fixes their problem, score lines and drawings import as actual score lines and drawings attached to their object, though I have pretty much lost hope of that ever happening.